Sally Jones-Diamond

 Judy Harrington

 Judy earned her Ph.D. in CSU’s Soil and Crop Sciences Department.
 She took classes with an emphasis in plant breeding and genetics, and studied the genetics of the wild grasses Distichlis stricta and Distichlis spicata, both commonly called saltgrass.
 She earned a master’s degree in horticulture, studying seed germination in Distichlis.
 She has a B.S. in botany, a B.A. in journalism, and a B.A. in English.
-In her spare time, she studys foreign languages and attempts to grow plants that are wildly unsuited to the Colorado climate.
+In her spare time, she studies foreign languages and attempts to grow plants that are wildly unsuited to the Colorado climate.
 She is based in Fort Collins.

 Judy Harrington